 THA 472/572 Cr.3

 The principles and methods involved in the operation of the non-commercial theatre: organization, play selection, building an audience, publicity, advertising, graphic reproduction, ticket sales, box office routines, house management, touring, and business records.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectation.
 Prerequisite: THA 110, with the exception of theatre arts majors and minors; junior standing.
 Offered Spring - Even Numbered Years.

 THA 481 Cr.1-3

 Directed individual study under an assigned faculty member.
 Student is responsible for submitting study proposal for approval before registration.
-Prerequisite: junior standing.
-Repeatable for credit — no maximum.
+Repeatable for credit - no maximum.
 Prerequisite: junior standing.
 Consent of instructor.
 Offered Fall, Spring, Summer.